false live

 As far as your brain is concerned, eating certain foods causes the neurons in the reward region of your brain to become very active, creating highly positive feelings of pleasure so that you want to keep seeking these foods regularly.

-How to manage food cravings in a healthy way
+How to manage food cravings in a healthy way.

 Before you try to manage your cravings, it’s important to realize that food cravings are normal and inevitable.
 It’s best to accept that you have a craving rather than try to ignore or suppress it.
 Acknowledging your craving and then determining how to deal with it is the best course of action.

-‘Interview’ your hunger and decide
+‘Interview’ your hunger and decide.

 The first thing you should do when you experience a craving is to “interview” your feeling of hunger and give yourself five minutes to think before acting on it.
-Ask yourself: what do I want to eat and why do I want it right now?
+Ask yourself: what do I want to eat, and why do I want it right now?
 Am I actually hungry or just stressed, tired, or bored?

 Think about your last meal.
 Did you eat enough?
 Was the meal balanced with protein, carbohydrates, vegetables, and a healthy fat?
 If your meal was too small or not balanced, then you might be feeling real hunger.

-Eat mindfully and move on
+Eat mindfully and move on.

-It’s important to not be hard on yourself if you succumb to a craving.
+It’s important not to be hard on yourself if you succumb to a craving.
 Accept that it happened and move on.
 Doing this could benefit your overall emotional state and help you avoid emotional eating when you experience another craving.

-Tips to reduce food craving
+Tips to reduce food cravings.

-Eat nutritionally balanced meals
+Eat nutritionally balanced meals.

 Did you know that fats are the last to leave the digestive tract?
 For this reason, they help provide energy and help keep you satiated.
 This is why GOLO suggests adding a healthy fat serving to every meal.

-Avoid long stretches between meals
+Avoid long stretches between meals.

 Pay attention to your body so that you understand your hunger patterns.
 When you feel like you’re getting hungry and know enough time has passed between meals, be proactive about it.
-Eating on a regular schedule and having healthy meals planned and ready to go will help you avoid emotional hunger.
+Eating on a regular schedule and having healthy meals planned and ready to go can help you avoid emotional hunger.

-Find healthy alternatives to hyperpalatable foods
+Find healthy alternatives to hyper-palatable foods.

 Think about how the unhealthy food you crave tastes and replace it with a healthy, higher-quality food that satisfies the craving.

-Find an activity to deal with how you’re feeling
+Find an activity to deal with how you’re feeling.

-Limit environmental cues to eat
+Limit environmental cues to eat.

-Drink more water
+Drink more water.

 Thirst can often be mistaken for hunger.
 When you start to crave unhealthy foods, drink a glass of water, wait 15 minutes, and see how you feel.
 You can even try infused water to satisfy a craving for sweets.

-Get enough sleep
+Get enough sleep.

-Put foods you crave out of sight so they will be out of mind
+Put foods you crave out of sight so they will be out of mind.

 How GOLO can help with cravings

 We feel that cutting yourself off completely from certain foods may end up doing more harm than good.
 Remember, if you do succumb to a food craving or enjoy a nice treat for a special occasion, don’t fret.
 We want you to live life and enjoy it to the fullest.
-Just get right back on track at the next meal and don’t let that meal turn into a run of bad choice and you will do just fine.
+Just get back on track at the next meal and don’t let that meal turn into a run of bad choices, and you will do just fine.

 GOLO is not intended to diagnose, treat, prevent or cure any illness or disease.
 This blog provides general information and discussion about health and wellness related subjects.
 The words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 GOLO encourages you to consult a doctor before making any health changes, especially any changes related to a specific diagnosis or condition.
 All opinions and articles linked to and from this page are those of the individuals concerned and do not necessarily represent those of GOLO, LLC or its employees.
 No responsibility can be accepted for any action you take or refrain from taking as a result of viewing this page.
 GOLO will not be liable for any errors, losses, injuries, or damages from the display or use of this information.
 These terms and conditions are subject to change without notice.